Code of Conduct

 to ensure compliance with anti-corruption laws.

-3 Implementation of requirements
+3 Implementation of the requirements

-with sustainability audits at the suppliers' production sites.
+with sustainability audits at suppliers' production sites.

-4 Acknowledgement and agreement of the supplier
+4 Acknowledgement and consent of the supplier

-By signing this document, the supplier undertakes to act responsibly and to comply with the principles/ requirements listed.
+By signing this document, the supplier undertakes to act responsibly and to comply with the principles/requirements listed.